How much do porcelain veneers cost?

 As a basis of comparison, the following links provide estimates for other kinds of dental laminates:

 Dentists typically quote porcelain veneer prices on a per-tooth basis.

 For example, if you were to decide to have them placed on all six of your front upper teeth, you could expect that your cost would be exactly six times your dentist's per-unit fee.
 (There's usually no discount because additional teeth are treated.)

 The quote that your dentist gives you probably does but may not include the placement of temporary veneers.
 You should ask, just so you don't have any surprises.

 When utilized, they are worn during that time frame while your permanent laminates are being made.
 With many cases, temporaries are not needed.

-Is this procedure covered by dental insurance?
+Are veneers covered by dental insurance?

 Insurance plans typically won't provide coverage for procedures that are strictly cosmetic in nature.
 And, for the most part, this one usually falls under that classification.

 In some instances, your dentist might be able to demonstrate a need based on the correction of a dental-health issue (possibly a previously placed laminate has deteriorated and places your tooth at risk).
 If so, your dentist might be able to obtain authorization from your insurance company for this procedure.

 No dental restoration can be expected to last forever.
 This is especially true for those where even if structurally sound they may ultimately be classified as failures simply due to minor flaws that have developed in their tooth's overall appearance.
 (See our discussion below.)